Skip to content

 #2.
 GuFamily Bulb Camera (Best Budget Pick)

 The GuFamily clears the same 2K resolution bar as the Galayou for noticeably less money.
-In our testing, the app loaded quickly on an iPhone 15 and pairing went smoothly on a 2.4 GHz network.
+Its app loads quickly and pairing is straightforward on a 2.4 GHz network.

 Key specs: 2K resolution, 355-degree pan, IR-cut night vision, multi-user app sharing for up to 16 accounts, motion alerts